Welcome to the KVFinder-web service!

 In this section, we will explore a method of cavity segmentation that limits the search around a specific structure.
 We will use this method to detect the cavities of HIV-1 protease while focusing on its inhibitor.

-This method allows us to limit the search around a closed region with a custom box, which is drawn based on a selection of residues and a padding.
-Let's detect the cavities of HIV-1 protease again, but this time limit the search space around residues "27_A; 27_B; 34_A; 34_B; 51_A; and 51_B;" and set the padding to 0.5 Å. Then, submit the job to KVFinder-web service.
+This method enables us to confine the search around a defined region using a custom box created based on a selection of residues and a specified padding.
+Let us detect cavities once more, but this time restrict the search space to include residues 27_A;27_B;34_A;34_B;51_A;51_B; with a Padding of 5.0 Å. Then, submit the job to KVFinder-web service.

-Once the job is completed, view the job results by clicking on the "View" button.
+Once the job is completed, check the job results by clicking the View button.

 Submitting an already sent job

-When a job has already been submitted to the KVFinder-web service and is still available, the "Status" field will already be shown as "completed".
+When a job has been submitted to the KVFinder-web service and is still available, the Status field will already be shown as completed .

 Retrieving a Job by ID

-If the job is still available on the KVFinder-web service, a field will appear with the Job ID Status.
-After the job is completed, the "Status" field will change to "completed" and turn green.
+If the job is still available on the KVFinder-web service, a field will appear displaying the Job ID Status.
+Once the job is completed, the Status field will change to completed and turn green.
 At this point, three buttons and a table displaying cavity characterizations will appear on the screen.
-To view the job results, simply click on the "View" button.
+To view the job results, simply click the View button.

-If the job does not exist or is no longer available on the KVFinder-web service, an error message will appear in the "Status" field.
+If the job does not exist or is no longer available on the KVFinder-web service, an error message will be displayed in the Status field.

 Overview

-KVFinder-web is an open-source web-based application of an updated version of parKVFinder software (v1.2.0) for cavity detection and characterization of any type of biomolecular structure, including but not limited to proteins and nucleic acids.
-KVFinder-web uses a geometrical grid-and-sphere based method with a dual-probe system to efficiently detect cavities.
-The web-based application also provides a comprehensive characterization that includes spatial, depth, constitutional, and hydropathy information.
-For a more detailed explanation, please refer Oliveira et al. 2014 , Guerra et al. 2020 and Guerra et al. 2021 .
+KVFinder-web is an open-source web-based application of an updated version of parKVFinder software ( v1.2.0 ) for cavity detection and characterization of any type of biomolecular structure, including but not limited to proteins and nucleic acids.
+KVFinder-web employs a geometric grid-and-sphere-based method with a dual-probe system for efficient cavity detection.
+The web-based application provides comprehensive characterizations, including shape, volume, area, depth, constitutional, and hydropathy informations.
+For a more detailed explanation, please refer to Oliveira et al. 2014 , Guerra et al. 2020 , Guerra et al. 2021 , and Guerra et al. 2023 .

 Detection parameters